mmsapre/FileIngestion/README.md

 This is ingest module to read csv file formats from mount path or NFS path.FileData ingestion is triggered on receiving event on RabbitMq exchange.
-Read records are transformed to a map structure json before pushing the records to configured kafka topic.Every file available event triggers new job launcher which is logged to batch collections.
+Read records are transformed to a map structure json before pushing the records to configured kafka topic.Every file available event triggers new job launcher which is logged to filebatch collections.

-Diagram below, shows high level component communication for JobBatchAPI
+Diagram below, shows high level components in file data ingestion.

 ![JobBatchFileDataIngestion][img-jobbatchingest]